DaveBackus/Data_Bootcamp_Book/data-mentality.md

 * **[Trend growth in the US](http://www.moneyandbanking.com/commentary/2015/2/23/forecasting-trend-growth-living-with-uncertainty).**  Steve Cecchetti and Kim Schoenholtz document the drop in our estimates of trend growth?
 What happened?
 Why?
 * **[US employment](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Code/Projects/Employment-Population-Ratio_DavidCai_Jul_15.ipynb).**  Student David Cai documents the recent decline in the fraction of adults working in the US.
 The question is why.
 Are we getting lazier?
 Or something else?
+* **[Africa in numbers](http://www.theguardian.com/commentisfree/datablog/2015/sep/10/africa-in-numbers-how-its-countries-compare).**  Nice overview of African countries from the Guardian's data group.
 * **[Reinhardt-Rogoff revisited](http://nbviewer.ipython.org/github/vincentarelbundock/Reinhart-Rogoff/blob/master/reinhart-rogoff.ipynb).**  Vincent Arel-Bundock reproduces the [famous mistake](http://www.bloomberg.com/bw/articles/2013-04-18/faq-reinhart-rogoff-and-the-excel-error-that-changed-history).
 Carmen Reinhardt and Ken Rogoff claimed high levels of government debt were associated with slower economic growth.
 The association is there, but it's slight once you eliminate their Excel errors.
 (Yes, they should be embarrassed for using Excel.
 But no, it's still not a good idea to run up loads of debt.)
 * **[Gender ratios by county](http://thomaz.me/data/visualizing-census-data-with-google-fusion-tables-tutorial/).**  Another map.
 The same approach can be used to deal with lots of other census data:  income, age, education, ethnicity, and many other things.
 * **[Movie hits](http://www.randalolson.com/2014/12/29/the-biggest-box-office-booms-and-busts-since-1982/).**  Movie data is always interesting, we'll see more of it later on.
-**[Textbooks](http://priceonomics.com/which-major-has-the-most-expensive-textbooks/).** Why are they so expensive?
+* **[Textbooks](http://priceonomics.com/which-major-has-the-most-expensive-textbooks/).** Why are they so expensive?
 What majors have the most expensive books?
 (Not us, you may notice.)
 * **[NBA shot charts](http://savvastjortjoglou.com/nba-shot-sharts.html).**  Even if you're not a backetball fan, this is a terrific project that produces some great pictures and shows you how along the way.
 Here's the [IPython notebook](https://github.com/savvastj/blog/blob/master/content/NBA_shot_charts.ipynb).
+* **[Student debt](http://www.nytimes.com/2015/09/01/upshot/why-students-with-smallest-debts-need-the-greatest-help.html).
+The best part is the [link](http://ifap.ed.gov/eannouncements/082015FederalStudentAidPostsUpdatedReportstoFSADataCenter.html) to the data.
 * **[Uber and taxis](http://fivethirtyeight.com/features/uber-is-serving-new-yorks-outer-boroughs-more-than-taxis-are/).**  Evidently they're doing a better job than taxis of serving the outer boroughs of NYC.
 Data [here](https://github.com/fivethirtyeight/uber-tlc-foil-response).
 * **[Twitter profiles](http://andrewshamlet.com/2015/07/13/part-3-most-common-words-used-in-tweets-by-taylor-swift-katy-perry-and-britney-spears/).**  Student Andrew Hamlet mines twitter data and documents patterns in tweets by Taylor Swift and others.
 * **[Citibikes](https://wakari.io/sharing/bundle/paddy/pydata_citibike).**  This service comes with a public data interface, one of many provided by local governments.
 Here's [another one](https://jakevdp.github.io/blog/2015/07/23/learning-seattles-work-habits-from-bicycle-counts/) about bikes, this time for Seattle.
 There's a link to the IPython notebook at the end.